toyflish/craft-shopify-resource/README.md

 shopify-resource reference field via storefront api

-store shopify storefront id in craft field with dropdown select using shopify storefront api use shopify products in craft fields highly inspired by nmaier95/craft-shopify-product-fetcher but using the shopify storefront api
+store shopify storefront id in craft field with dropdown using shopify storefront api

+use shopify products and collecitons in craft fields,  highly inspired by [nmaier95/craft-shopify-product-fetcher](https://github.com/nmaier95/craft-shopify-product-fetcher) but using the shopify storefront api, therefore ids compatible with [shopify buy sdk](https://github.com/Shopify/js-buy-sdk)
 - send custom graphql queries to get resized images from shopify
 - async clientside queries in cp do not slow down cp rendering with mutliple product fields